 A medium-sized Alaskan wolverine afflicted with rabies feels unfairly discriminated against because of a gruesome crime committed six years ago, thousands of miles away, by a member of a different species.

 Roaming the boreal forests northwest of Anchorage, its brain gradually deteriorating from the rabies it contracted during a recent fight with a lynx, the wolverine feels unable to escape the dark reputation the world has ascribed to it.

 “Sure, I’m a scrappy little carnivore with pointy fangs and a bad case of rabies,” the wolverine mumbled to itself through a foaming mouth.
 “But I’m not a monster.”

-There was a time, many years ago, when the weasel-like creature was proud to be a wolverine — the inspiration for a famous comic book superhero and successful Canadian professional wrestler.
+There was a time when the weasel-like creature was proud to be a wolverine, because his species was the inspiration for a famous comic book superhero and successful Canadian professional wrestler.

 But after the wrestler committed a heinous crime, wolverines worldwide — particularly rabid ones — felt a sense of shame associated with their species.

 “I know the rabies will eventually make me crazy and violent,” the wolverine admitted while burrowing in the permafrost for voles.